 Buckle up, because this is going to be a fun ride.
-I’ll tell you why: when you dip your toe into the pool of men’s driving shoes, you find out pretty quickly that it’s a biiiig pool.
+When you dip your toe into the pool of men’s driving shoes, you find out pretty quickly that it’s a biiiig pool.
 While shoes — just plain old shoes — have been around for centuries, driving shoes were created in the mid-20th century, so they’re a relatively young category.
-However, driving shoes for men — or driving moccasins, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.
+However, driving shoes for men — or driving moccasins, or car shoes, as they’re commonly called — are ubiquitous because they’re a super-solid fashion style that is practically essential for every dude’s shoe tree.

 Driving Shoe Categories for Our Definitive List

 The men’s driving shoes in this list are mostly loafers.
 We’ve actually thrown in a couple of pairs of actual, honest-to-goodness technical driving shoes (#8 and #9) that race car drivers use — and that you could cop for a real conversation starter.
 The important thing to remember about all these shoes: you don’t have to drive to wear them.
 You just have to want to look good.
 So the way we see it, you might have one of three approaches to men’s driving shoes:

 One, you’re looking for actual driving shoes because you race cars; two, you’re looking to tap into the driving shoe’s fashionable side; or, third, you’re looking for some cool kicks with an interesting pedigree.
 Whatever it is, we got ya covered, so gentlemen — and those who are buying for their gentle-dudes — start your engines and take a drive through our roundup of the 15 Best Men’s Driving Shoes: The Ultimate List 2018.